-Since the founding of Annie’s Town in 1883, friends and family have gathered downtown to visit and to shop…even to watch a hanging.
+Since the founding of Annie’s Town in 1883, friends and family have gathered downtown to visit and to shop.
 The rural countryside outside of the planned community of Anniston provided farmers with the acreage to raise crops and animals.
-Wednesdays and Saturdays were days set aside to bring items to market and became favorite shopping days for Annistonians, Jacksonvillians, Oxforders and Calhoun Countians.
+Wednesdays and Saturdays were days set aside to bring items to market and became favorite shopping days for Annistonians and other Calhoun County residents.
 Markets were off Atlanta Avenue, originally named Market Alley, then moved to Moore Avenue, the outskirts of Noble Street.

 A & P Grocery, Jitney Jungle and locally owned markets continued the tradition of shopping local, buying fresh.
 As technology progressed with refrigeration and preservations, the fresh market concept faded over time.